pyfdate

 @keyword showHundredthsOfSeconds: defaults to False.

-Return a string containing the civil time including hundredths of seconds.
+- Return a string containing the civil time (including seconds.)

 @rtype: string

-@return: a string containing the civil time including hundredths of seconds,
+@return: a string containing the civil time including seconds,

 e.g.::